Meghalaya: Religion

 Conversion from indigenous to Christianity began in the 19th century during the British colonial era.
 In the 1830s, American Baptist Foreign Missionary Society had become active in Northeast India to convert indigenous tribes to Christianity.
 Later, they were offered to expand and reach into Cherrapunji Meghalaya, but they declined out of the lack of resources.
 Taking up the offer, the Welsh Presbyterian Mission began work at the Cherrapunji mission field.
 By the early 1900s, other Protestant denominations of Christianity were active in Meghalaya.
 The outbreak of World Wars forced the preachers to return home to Europe and America.
 It is during this period that Catholicism took root in Meghalaya and neighbouring regions.
-In the 20th century, Union Christian College started operations at Barapani, Shillong.
+In the 20th century, Union Christian College started operations at Umiam, Shillong.
 Currently, Presbyterians and Catholics are two most common Christian denominations found in Meghalaya.

 Languages

 English is the official language of the state.
 The most spoken languages in Meghalaya are Khasi (33.82%) and Garo (31.60%) followed by Pnar (10.69%), Bengali (6.44%), Nepali (1.85%), War (1.73%), Hindi (1.62%), Hajong (1.40%) and Assamese (1.34%).

 Khasi (also spelled Khasia, Khassee, Cossyah, and Kyi) is a branch of the Mon–Khmer family of the Austroasiatic stock and according to 2001 census, Khasi is spoken by about 1,128,575 people residing in Meghalaya.
 Many words in the Khasi language have been borrowed from Indo-Aryan languages such as Assamese, Bengali and Nepali.
 Moreover, the Khasi language originally had no script of its own.
 The Khasi language is one of the very few surviving Mon–Khmer languages in India today.

 The Garo language has a close affinity with the Bodo languages, a small family of Tibeto-Burman languages.
 Garo, spoken by the majority of the population, is spoken in many dialects such as Abeng or Ambeng, Atong, Akawe (or Awe), Matchi Dual, Chibok, Chisak Megam or Lyngngam, Ruga, Gara-Ganching and Matabeng.

 Pnar is spoken by many people of both the West and East Jaintia Hills.
 The language is related to the Khasi language.
 Apart from the main languages, various local dialect are being spoken by the War Jaintia (West Jaintia Hills), Maram and Lynngam (West Khasi Hills), War Pynursla (East Khasi Hills), Tiwa language by Tiwa peoples of Ri-Bhoi district.
 Another example is the Biate language spoken by many people inhabiting the south-eastern part of Meghalaya bordering Assam.

 Indo-Aryan languages like Assamese, Bengali, Hajong, Hindi and Nepali are spoken by many people residing mostly in the East Khasi Hills district and the West Garo Hills district.

 English is spoken as a common language across the diverse ethnic and demographic groups.
 In urban centres most of the people can speak English; rural residents vary in their ability.